cbare/cbare.github.io/_posts/2021-04-24-how-to-windows.md

 ![Windows Terminal]({{ "/images/windows-terminal.png" | absolute_url }})

-In the old days, I used [Cygwin][6] to "get the Linux feeling on Windows".
+In the old days, I used [Cygwin][6] to “get that Linux feeling on Windows”.
 CygWin is still there, but these days, there's also [Windows Subsystem for Linux, aka WSL 2][2].
-In true Microsoft style, you [apparently have to install WSL 1, then upgrade to WSL 2][1].
-But, once you do that, you've got all the GNU-ish and Linux-y tools your grinchy little hacker heart desires.
+At one time, you had to [install WSL 1, then upgrade to WSL 2][1].
+Thankfully, as of 2023, just head on over to the app store.
+Once you've installed [WSL][20] and [Ubuntu][21], you've got all the GNU-ish and Linux-y tools your grinchy little hacker heart desires.
 Pull your dot files off GitHub and away you go.
 I installed [OhMyZsh][3] and the [powerline font package][7] for an extra layer of nice.

 I found [Fluent Terminal][4] first through [this post][8].
 Fluent looks sharp, but I ran into issues scrolling back through long terminal sessions.
 Also, when pasting into IPython sessions, the indenting gets screwed up.